beaulebens/keyring-social-importers/readme.txt

 === Keyring Social Importers ===
 Tags: import, sync, social, keyring, delicious, flickr, foursquare, instagram, instapaper, tripit, twitter Requires at least: 3.3
-Tested up to: 3.5
+Tested up to: 4.4
-Stable Tag: 1.4
+Stable Tag: 1.5

-Take back control of the content you are creating on other social websites.
+Import your posts/images/etc from other web services into your WordPress install.
+Own your content.

 == Description ==